epfl-lara/smart/README.md

   * [Getting Started](core/src/sphinx/gettingstarted.rst)
   * [Introduction to Stainless](core/src/sphinx/intro.rst)

+### Smart Contracts

+Stainless supports verification of [smart contracts](core/src/sphinx/smartcontracts.rst) written in (a subset of) Scala.
+In addition to verifying invariant and assertions of your smart contracts, Stainless can compile them to Solidity.

+#### Disclaimer

+Support for smart contracts is highly experimental.
+This branch is in active development and subject to frequent changes.
+Only use it with great caution, and at your own risk.

 ### Relation to [Inox](https://github.com/epfl-lara/inox)

 Stainless relies on Inox to solve the various queries stemming from program verification.